Federal Perkins Loan Program

 Determination of eligibility for a Perkins loan is made once Drexel receives your FAFSA.
 In order to be eligible for a Perkins Loan, you must meet the following criteria:

 The annual limit for a Perkins Loan is $4,000.00; due to limited funding, awarded amounts are typically less.
-As a result, for the 2015 - 2016 academic year, Drexel will be awarding Perkins Loans to the students with the most significant financial need.
+As a result, for the 2016–2017 academic year, Drexel will award Perkins Loans to the students with the most significant financial need.